-In this interview for Korea Photo Review, Hon Hoang interviewed Mijoo Kim, a multidisciplinary artist and educator from South Korea, currently based in New York.
+In this interview for Asia Photo Review, Hon Hoang interviewed Mijoo Kim, a multidisciplinary artist and educator from South Korea, currently based in New York.
 Thank you to Mijoo Kim, for the permission and use of her photographs.

 What were some of your early experiences with photography?

 My interest in photography started when I was in high school.
 At that time, I had a vague plan to choose photography as my major.
 Then when I entered university, I decided to major in statistics until my sophomore year, which was when I transferred to the photography department.

 Why did you choose photography as your medium to tell stories?

 I believe I need to say something that has meaning, something that is socially enlightening and also relevant to the public through my photographs.
 I was especially interested in understanding and representing people’s lives in various parts of our society.
 As a woman photographer who is from South Korea, I would like to find my own voice through my works.

 How long have you been taking photographs for?
 Do you think you have changed during this time and has it affected your photography?